 Injured Due to Surgical Errors?
 Contact Malpractice Attorneys Right Away

 You have limited time to file a medical malpractice case.
 So, if you suspect you are the victim of a surgical error, do not wait to contact surgical error lawyers.
-The lawyers at Hardesty, Tyde, Green & Ashton have experience with surgical error cases and we can assess your case to tell you if you have a valid claim.
+The lawyers at Hardesty, Tyde, Green & Ashton, P. A. have experience with surgical error cases and we can assess your case to tell you if you have a valid claim.

 Our consultations are free and you do not pay a fee unless we get a verdict in your case.